Vonng/pigsty/docs/PARAM.md

 name: `pg_listen`, type: `ip`, level: `C`

-postgres listen address, `0.0.0.0` (all ipv4 addr) by defaul
+postgres listen address, `0.0.0.0` (all ipv4 addr) by default

-default values: `0.0.0.0`, which is all IPv4 address, if you want to include all IPv6 address, use `*` instead.
+If you want to include all IPv6 address, use `*` instead.
+It's not wise to use this in node with public IP address.